 In-depth analysis and discussion of the compositional and performance styles of selected works from the late Medieval and Renaissance period of music.
 2 semester hrs.
+Prerequisite MUS 101 and 102; 210 and 211 or Advanced Standing.

 5121 Musical Styles II